 By far the most useful aspect of standing hoists is their ability to be moved from location to location.
 This makes them crucial tools to use when a sudden need for a patient lift is required.
 More and more individuals are investing in standing hoists.

 As they are so easy to transfer from one location to another.
-For example a wheel chair person travelling might use a stand hoist to move around a hotel facility.
+For example, a wheelchair person travelling might use a standing hoist to move around a hotel facility.